AKASHAorg/blog.akasha.world/_posts/2017-11-14-new-horizons.md

 ![DEVCON ON]({{ site.baseurl }}/content/images/devcon-on.jpg)

 Words cannot explain the emotions overwhelming us.
-Those interested in watching the presentation and the beta demo can find the video at the bottom of this post, next to the Beta signup links!
+Those interested in watching the presentation and the beta demo can find the video at the bottom of this post, next to the Beta signup link!

 ### A Peek Behind The Curtain: From Alpha To Beta And Beyond